 Reach Out to Homeless Shelters

 Many homeless shelters keep records of the people they serve, including names and sometimes photos.
-Shelter staff can often tell you if the person you’re looking for has been there, although they may be limited by confidentiality policies.
+Shelter staff can often tell you if the person youāre looking for has been there, although they may be limited by confidentiality policies.
 Some shelters may not be able to provide information directly due to privacy laws, but they might take your flyer or description to alert staff in case the individual shows up later.

 Contact Public Libraries

-Public libraries are also places where missing persons might spend time, especially if they are homeless or transient.
+Public libraries are also places where missing persons might spend time, especially if theyāre homeless or transient.
 Libraries offer a safe environment with access to computers, books, and warmth, making them a common place for people seeking refuge.
 Library staff may have seen the person or could post flyers in common areas.

-Check Jails and Coroners’ Offices
+Ask at Jails and Coronersā Offices

-Don’t overlook the possibility that the missing person may have been in jail or, sadly, may have passed away.
-Contact local jails and coroners’ offices to check for any matches with your missing person’s description.
+Donāt overlook the possibility that the missing person may have been in jail or, sadly, have passed away.
+Even though this shouldnāt be your first thought, contact local jails and coronersā offices to check for any matches with your missing personās description.

 Specialized Resources for Missing Children